Skip to main content

 The Indispensable Role of Physical Activity

 Exercise is a cornerstone of cardiovascular protection during and after menopause.
 Its benefits extend far beyond weight management.
-Regular directly improves insulin sensitivity, making your cells more responsive to insulin and helping to maintain stable blood sugar levels.
+Regular physical activity directly improves insulin sensitivity, making your cells more responsive to insulin and helping to maintain stable blood sugar levels.
 It also helps to lower blood pressure, reduce triglycerides, and increase HDL cholesterol.

 A combination of aerobic exercise and resistance training appears to be the most effective approach.
 Aerobic exercise, such as brisk walking, cycling, or swimming, strengthens the heart and improves circulation.
 Resistance training, using weights or resistance bands, builds muscle mass.
 Increased muscle mass improves your resting metabolic rate and provides a larger reservoir for glucose uptake, further enhancing insulin sensitivity.
-Clinical studies have shown that supervised exercise programs can lead to significant improvements in in menopausal women.
+Clinical studies have shown that supervised exercise programs can lead to significant improvements in cardiovascular risk factors in menopausal women.

 Impact of Exercise Modalities on Menopausal Cardiovascular Risk Factors